 A floating cork floor is environmentally-friendly and resilient.
 You can lay the floating cork floor over a radiant heat floor.
 Radiant heat flooring uses pipes or wires to carry hot water or electrical current through the floor, and thus radiate heat from the floor.
 Cork is an insulator made from natural materials, and installing it over a radiant heat floor helps slow down the time it takes for heat generation from your floor, once you turn on your heater system.

 Check the Density of Floating Cork Floor

-Check to make sure that the floating cork floor has a density of 28 pounds per cubic foot minimum.
+Check to make sure the floating cork floor has a density of 28 pounds per cubic foot minimum.
 The higher this density number is the better, if you want stronger flooring.

 Let the Flooring Settle